 The purpose of this is twofold:

 - It is further evidence that you no longer are the legal or equitable owner of the property.

 - It eliminates your future liability for mortgage payments.

-You do have recourse in that you could request that the family law court find her in contempt of the order to refinance.
+You do have recourse in that you could ask that the family law court find her in contempt of the order to refinance.
 I doubt the court would, unless you can prove that she easily could refinance the property and take your name off both the title and the loan.

 Ask the adviser

 To ask a question of the Bankruptcy Adviser, go to the "Ask the Experts" page and select "Bankruptcy" as the topic.
 Read more Bankruptcy Adviser columns and more stories about debt management.